Skip to content

 Reference genome This field represents the reference genome used for alignment.
 Eg. GRCh38, GRCm38 NA reference_genome

-Clinical Information This field indicates whether a dataset is clinical or non-clinical.
-If a dataset has any clinical sample, then the value in this field 'curated_dataset_is_clinical' is 'True, otherwise 'False'.
+Donor Information This field indicates whether a dataset has a human donor or not.
+If a dataset has samples studied from a donor, then the value in this field 'curated_dataset_has_donor' is ‘True, otherwise 'False’.
+Donor Dataset curated_dataset_has_donor

 Abstract This field provides the abstract of the publication associated with the dataset.
-NA abstract
+Abstract abstract

 Description This field provides a brief description of the experiment or the study.
-NA description
+Title description

 Overall design This field provides information on the overall design of the experiment as given by the author.
 Overall Design overall_design